haani2018/supercheapTowingSite/site/content/_index.md

 ---
-title: Great coffee with a conscience
+title: Super Cheap Towing Auckland
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: Affordable and Professional Road Side Service 24/7 Call 0800942 4929
 image: /img/supercheap.jpg
 blurb:
-  heading: Why Kaldi?
+  heading: Why Super Cheap Towing ?
   text: >-
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans